danelahman/aeff-agda/README.md

 # Agda formalisation of the AEff language

+- The formalisation has been tested with Agda version 2.6.0.1 and standard library version 1.2.

+- The unicode symbols used in the source code have tested to display correctly with DejaVu Sans Mono font.

 - `EffectAnnotations.agda` - effect annotations for signals and interrupt handlers

 - `Types.agda` - value, computation, and process types